robertpassmann/robertpassmann.github.io/_pages/research.md

   - /publications.html
 ---

-I am a logician working on the following areas.
+Here's a list of the areas I'm interested in.
 For a list of my recent research talks, [click here](https://www.robertpassmann.eu/talks).

 ### Philosophy of Logic
 - Robert Passmann. **Should pluralists be pluralists about pluralism?** Synthese.
 2021 ([open access](https://doi.org/10.1007/s11229-021-03348-5)).